ShmidtAlex/test_react_redux/README.md

 # It's a react app created according to some tutorial.
 It imitate fullstack project (doesn't have any database).
 The goal of this project was to explore react superficially.

+##It's an issue tracker.
+In the app you may add new issues/comments/from user. for testing functionality, use issuesPannel link

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).